Shorthand/fe-engineer-test/README.md

 ## Submitting your solution

+Clone this repository and set up your own, new repository as the origin remote.

-Fork this repository, create your solution in your fork, then add @ckortekaas and @rickyrobinson to your fork, and let us know that you've completed the challenge.
+Once your remote repository is ready, add @ckortekaas and @rickyrobinson and let us know that you've completed the challenge.

 ## Your comments